tranngochoang/molecular-docs/README.md

 # Documentation for Molecular DNA

-The documentation here is built using Jekyll, which allows a static site to be built using markdown.
+The documentation here is built using Jekyll, which allows to build https://geant4-dna.github.io/molecular-docs/ using markdown.

 *Pushing this repository to the master branch will trigger a build of the website and documentation.*